EOEPCA/deployment-guide/docs/building-blocks/application-quality.md

 1. Ensure your ingress is configured to route `application-quality.<INGRESS_HOST>` (or whichever domain) to the Application Quality front-end.
 2. Open a browser at `https://application-quality.<INGRESS_HOST>/`.
-3. If OIDC is enabled, you’ll see a **Login** link in the navigation bar.
+3. If OIDC is enabled, you'll see a **Login** link in the navigation bar.
 Unauthenticated users can only browse certain read-only features.

 ### 2. Authenticating via EOEPCA IAM